aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/icustomfunction/_index.md

 ```

 Calculates the result of custom function.

+**Remarks**

 Currently there are 3 fixed context objects and some varialbe context objects:

 1. Current Workbook object.